JAlcocerT/JAlcocerT/content/blog/ai-comercial-readweb.md

 > The Memory layer for your AI apps

-You can ofc use embedchain to ask questions about a web!
+You can ofc use embedchain to ask questions about a web or a QA BOT as seen [here](https://www.hleroy.com/2023/11/build-a-qa-chatbot-on-your-data-within-minutes-with-llm-and-embedchain/)

 {{< callout type="info" >}}
 Or...use just **embedchain without API** - [Embed online resources **(web urls) and ask** questions about them with **this script**](https://github.com/JAlcocerT/Scrap_Tools/blob/main/EmbedChain/sample_scrap_qna2.py)